Ankara Metro: Ankara Metro

-Signalling System
+Signalling system

 Both Ankara Metro and Ankaray depend on Communications-based Train Control railway signalling system.
-In Ankaray, signals only show whenever is there a train or blockage exists or not.
-However, in Ankara Metro, signals only activated by automatic control by specific rules.
+In Ankaray, signals only show whenever there is a train or if a blockage exists or not.
+However, in Ankara Metro, signals are only activated by automatic control by specific rules.

 Unlike other subways, Ankara Metro does not use green signal on normal operations.
 Only one fixed chunk in front of the train will become available which results in yellow signals at normal operation even more than one chunk is available.
 The strict rule of flashing (or blinking) yellow signal depends on these two conditions that must be met at the same time: The Metro arriving at the station or present at the station must be in standard operation mode and at least one chunk towards to forward direction must be free.
 Also, flashing yellow signals are only emitted on forward signals, preventing reverse direction movement in normal operation mode.
 If one of these conditions are not met (except Operation Mode), the signal will emit red light.
 While train will out of standard operation mode, the signals will return normal Communitacions-based Train Control rules or manual signal control.

 For green and yellow signals, there are 2 different variants; Flashing or static.
 Flashing signals means either automatic controlled route or manually set route in effect.
 Static signals are manually controlled or emitted from the control center, however.

 Ankaray also uses red, yellow, and green signals.
 Red and green signals used for indicating is the chunk occupied or not.
 Unlike the Ankara metro, the yellow signal turns on when a rail change is going to be made.

-Future Service
+Future service

 Construction of the following metro lines are under construction or planned: